Welcome to San Isidro

 After descending from the Cerro de la Muerte, travelers will find a lush valley through cloud forests and coffee farms.
 San Isidro is this valley, a community with a rich history and diverse culture.
 The local climate around San Isidro is ideal for growing fruit, particularly pineapples, and vendors line the streets.
 San Isidro is also a major producer of coffee and sugar.

-The mountains around San Isidro are covered in pristine cloud forests, making them a birdwatcher’s paradise.
+The mountains around San Isidro are covered in pristine cloud forests, making them a birdwatcherās paradise.
 Many of the most elusive and exotic birds in Costa Rica, including the resplendent quetzal, make their home in the lush forests around the city - there's even a national park close by called Los Quetzales.
+Adventurous visitors can also use San Isidro as a base for hiking the nearby Cerro Chirripo, Costa Rica's highest mountain, in another nearby national park named after the mountain.

 Heading back into town, away from the glorious natural surroundings, San Isidro is a quaint agricultural town.
 There's a fabulous Saturday market to visit, and the city also hosts some significant cultural events throughout the year.

 If you're passing through to hike Chirripo, check out nature, or visit the southern Pacific beaches, San Isidro is worth a glance.
 A couple of days add a great differential to any Costa Rican visit.
 Many of the restaurants in San Isidro serve locally-sourced produce.
-Fruit vendors can be found in San Isidro’s downtown district at virtually every turn.
-Visitors will enjoy a variety of Costa Rican staples at many of the city’s eateries.
+Fruit vendors can be found in San Isidroās downtown district at virtually every turn.
+Visitors will enjoy a variety of Costa Rican staples at many of the cityās eateries.

-Best Time to Travel to San Isidro
+Best Time To Travel to San Isidro

 Visitors hoping to enjoy the Fiesta Civica should visit in February, while the parade dedicated to San Isidro takes place in May.
-During the green season months, which run from April to November, temperatures can be pretty cool due to the city’s elevation and location, so most travelers come in the dry season (December to March).
+During the green season months, which run from April to November, temperatures can be pretty cool due to the cityās elevation and location, so most travelers come in the dry season (December to March).

 Weather in San Isidro